Dorothy Schiff: Marriages, The New York Post

 Schiff's first marriage came in 1923, in spite of strong resistance by her parents, to Richard Brown West Hall, a broker.
 They divorced in 1928.
-By October 21, 1932 when she married George Backer, a city councillor and a staunch liberal Democrat, Schiff's political stance changed and she became a strong supporter of the Democratic party and the New Deal.
+By October 21, 1932, when she married George Backer, a city councillor and a staunch liberal Democrat, Schiff's political stance changed and she became a strong supporter of the Democratic party and the New Deal.
 She was interested in social services and reform, and was involved in several welfare groups, chief among them the Henry Street Settlement.
-She lived in New York City and had a countryhouse in Bernardsville, New Jersey.
+In 1937, she was appointed by New York City mayor Fiorello La Guardia to a nine-year term on the Board of Child Welfare.
+She lived in New York City and had a country house in Bernardsville, New Jersey.

 In 1939, Schiff bought control of the New York Post, at the urging of Backer, installing him as publisher and president.
 When he resigned in 1942, she took up the mantle and became New York's first female newspaper publisher.

 After divorcing Backer in 1943, she married Ted Thackrey, whom she had earlier installed as editor; it was Thackrey's idea to change the Post's format from a broadsheet to a tabloid.
 Under her tenure the Post was devoted to liberalism, supporting trade unions and social welfare.
 During the 1940s, The Post featured the most popular columnists of the time, such as Drew Pearson, Eleanor Roosevelt, and Eric Sevareid.
 She also wrote her own column called "Dear Reader".
 In 1945, Schiff launched the Paris Post, the second ever American newspaper to be published in Paris.
 It lasted until 1948.

 Thackrey left the Post after a disagreement over whom to support for the presidency in 1948; Thackrey favored Henry A. Wallace whereas Schiff favored Thomas Dewey.
 This caused Thackrey to resign in 1949, and they divorced that year.

-Schiff's fourth and final husband was Rudolph G. Sonneborn, whom she married on August 18, 1953 and later divorced.
+Schiff's fourth and final husband was Rudolph G. Sonneborn, whom she married on August 18, 1953, and later divorced.

 In 1958, Schiff caused controversy by withdrawing her support at the last minute of Governor Averell Harriman.
-Though she did not endorse Harriman's opponent, Nelson Rockefeller, the sudden withdrawal of endorsement of Harriman, which came in the final edition of the Post on the day before the election, swung the vote in Rockefeller's favor and helped launch his political career.
+Though she did not endorse Harriman's opponent, Nelson Rockefeller, the sudden withdrawal of endorsement of Harriman, which came in the final edition of the Post on the day before the election, was believed to have swung the vote in Rockefeller's favor and helped launch his political career.

 Jeffrey Potter's Men, Money and Magic: The Story of Dorothy Schiff, a biography of Schiff, was published in 1976.
 It generated significant publicity after The New York Times reported on its front page that Schiff, in the book, claimed to have had an affair with Franklin D. Roosevelt.
 Schiff denied it, saying only that she had had a "relationship" with Roosevelt.